LiFi is a communication method that uses LEDs instead of dongles or antennas to provide internet access and data transfer at ultrahigh speeds.

 Editor’s Note: Researchers have found multiple solutions to this problem that will let you use almost every existing LED bulb as a LiFi router.
 Read more about the findings from here.

-As you know, your current LED bulbs are connected directly to electricity but in the case of LiFi, they need to be connected to your network.
+As you know, your current LED bulbs are connected directly to the power grid, but LiFi bulbs need to be connected to your network.
 So, you might need to consider rewiring your house again.

-Currently, there are few products from PureLiFi like LiFi-X or Li-Flame, that try to ease this hurdle as they are comparatively easier to set up but they still require extra wiring and adapters which needs to be carried around if you’re using it on laptop or smartphones.
+Currently, there are a few PureLiFi products, like LiFi-X or Li-Flame, that aim to ease this hurdle by being comparatively easier to set up, but they still require extra wiring and adapters that need to be carried around if you’re using them on a laptop or smartphone.

 The Non-Temporary Or Nearly Permanent Problems With LiFi